Postcolonial Monster Hunter

 Also, the game often has me leaving animals half- or three-quarters dead.
 Monster Hunter is so clearly a video game that it doesn’t matter, but something would finish that monster off in the wild and it’s irresponsible to leave a creature in that condition.

 A key concept in ethical hunting is that of fair chase.
 The game needs a reasonable chance to evade the hunter.
-Honestly, Monster Hunter already does a lot of this by simply having a lot of the large monster be more than capable of taking you down.
+Honestly, Monster Hunter already does a lot of this by simply having a lot of the large monsters be more than capable of taking you down.
 However, a lot of the sense of the hunt is lost with the way the game presents the hunt and with how the game is framed around very explicit objectives.

 Anyone who has ever spent any time with any animal ever can tell you that they are not automatons governed by simple rules, but creatures with personality and surprises of their own.
 What would it be in the game if you came across the occasional Wroggi that was friendly or a young Jaggi that just follows you around in the map for no reason other than its own curiosity.